hello-openshift-vault/vault-init/README.md

-# Vault Deployment
+# Vault Init

-Deploy, initialize, and configure Vault on an OpenShift cluster.
+Deploy and initialize Vault on a Red Hat OpenShift cluster.